evwalz/isodisregSD/README.md

-# isodisregAFSD
+# isodisregSD

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of isodisregAFSD is to ...
+The goal of isodisregSD is to ...

 ## Installation